knockout/knockout/documentation/computed-writable.md

         this.selectedProduce = ko.observableArray([ 'Corn', 'Orange' ]);
         this.selectedAllProduce = ko.computed({
             read: function () {
-                // Using length is quick and is accurate if only items from the main
+                // Comparing length is quick and is accurate if only items from the
-                // array are added to the selected array. return this.selectedProduce().length === this.produce.length;
+                // main array are added to the selected array. return this.selectedProduce().length === this.produce.length;
             },
             write: function (value) {